“How do I edit my own writing?”

 “How do I edit my first draft?

-When I put out my survey recently (it’s here and it’s not too late if you’d like to take part), I asked you to let me known the one thing I can help you with this year.
+When I put out my survey recently, I asked you to let me known the one thing I can help you with this year.
 The questions above are just a smattering of the many I received asking how exactly to edit a manuscript, particularly a first draft.

 I’ve got some things to say on this subject, and I’ve had a lot of editing experience, but I’m not a professional editor of fiction.
 So I thought the best possible way to help all of the people who are stuck when it comes to the editing process is to invite some help along.